 The active component in the mentioned medication is Glimepiride.
 It is a long-acting medicine with hypoglycemic activity.
 This active component is metabolized by CYP2C9 and shows peroxisome proliferator-activated receptor-gamma agonistic activity.
 It lowers the blood glucose appears to be dependent on stimulating the release of insulin from functioning pancreatic beta cells and increases the sensitivity of peripheral tissues to insulin.

-Amaryl also binds to ATP-sensitive potassium channel receptors on the pancreatic cell surface that reduces potassium conductance and causing depolarization of the membrane.
+Amaryl also binds to ATP-sensitive potassium channel receptors on the pancreatic cell surface which reduces potassium conductance and causes depolarization of the membrane.

 Avoid tanning booths and sunlamps.
 Use sunscreen and wear protective clothing when outdoors.
 This drug can increase the sensitivity to sunlight.